marckol/class/README.md

 This library can be used when you want the enterprise features and tools of a language like Java, but you need your code to execute in a JavaScript environment.

+For business applications, being able to explicitly specify a data type is extremely useful.
+For example, you may want to strongly type a salary field, so that it can only hold numeric data with a specific precision (length and decimal positions).

+Also being able to explicitely specify, the accepted values and/or default value is extremely useful and guarantee data quality.
+For example for title field of type string, you can specify "Mr", "Ms", "Miss", "Doctor", "Professor", "PHD" and "Ing." as only accepted values.

+For object of class created with Klass.Class, when attempting to set a value with wrong type to a field an error/exception is thrown.

 ### Requirements
 You need no particular installation as it's needed for typescript.
 Just a browser and load: